 There is no voter registration in North Dakota.
 In order to vote there, you must be a resident of the state, and have been a resident of the precinct for 30 days.
 Bring proof of identification the first time you vote.
 A non-photo ID is requested every time you vote.

 - Senator Heidi Heitkamp (D) is up for reelection in 2018.

-- North Dakota will be one of the hardest hit in the case of a repeal of the Affordable Care Act (ACA): the sixth highest in overall negative effect, second highest potential for lost jobs and negative economic impact, and third highest growth in uncompensated care in 2021.
+- North Dakota would be one of the hardest hit in the case of a repeal of the Affordable Care Act (ACA): the sixth highest in overall negative effect, second highest potential for lost jobs and negative economic impact, and third highest growth in uncompensated care in 2021.

 - If there is a full repeal of the ACA, 38,000 people in North Dakota (or 5.0% of the population) are estimated to lose coverage, whereas 69,000 people (or 9.1% of the population) will lose coverage with a partial repeal.
 (Retrieved 1/29/2017 from ACA Repeal Impact, state-by-state.)
 This is because with a full repeal, premiums will not increase the way they would under a partial repeal, since insurance companies will be able to discriminate on the basis of preexisting conditions and won't be required to provide essential health benefits.

 - The number of uninsured people in North Dakota is predicted to be 46,000 by 2021 under the ACA.
 Without the ACA, that number is expected to rise to 91,000, a 98.7% increase.